 Mark Alan Stamaty

 Better known for his cartoons, Stamaty has created a few children’s books, including: Who Needs Donuts?
 (1973), Minnie Maloney & Macaroni (1976), and Where’s My Hippopotamus?
 (1985).
-He also created the artwork for They Might Be Giants’ first album (1986).
+He also created the cover art and lettering for Stars of the Streets (1979).
+Thanks to Richard Cohen for the tip!

 Sure, Mr. Ware is primarily known for his comics & graphic novels, but he did contribute “Fairy Tale Road Rage” to the first volume of Art Spiegelman and François Mouly’s Little Lit, he writes eloquently about childhood, and… well, I like his work.
 In addition to other book covers, New Yorker covers (and covers for other magazines), brilliant design work for Fantagraphics and Drawn and Quarterly, he’s done a fair few album covers.
 Here is his art for the Beau Hunks’ Manhattan Minuet (1996) and Reginald R. Robinson’s Euphonic Sounds (1998).